Reviewing Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI)

 |N/A

-This table compares Latch and Resideo Technologies’ revenue, earnings per share and valuation.
+This table compares Resideo Technologies and Latch’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue